nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

 ## Recap

 We have now implemented single sign-on using IdentityServer4 and the OpenId Connect Implict flow.
+In the next exercise we going to modify our application for backend access, [here](../03-BackendApiAccess-HybridFlow)

 ## Extra information